 One of the toughest parts of shopping for a website solution is looking at the price based on value.
 Everything is relative to your goals, budget and specific feature set.

 The main issue for Squarespace’s pricing versus non-all-inclusive solutions is their caps.
 Their plans are limited to a single website.
 Their lower tier plans cap the number of pages and products.

 The main issue for Squarespace’s pricing versus their direct competitors is that they are simply more expensive.
 Weebly’s plans are cheaper for the same value (excluding eCommerce options).

 Even though their pricing is competitive on overall value, I’d say Squarespace’s pricing is a disadvantage.

 Advanced Marketing Tools

-If you build a website, people will not simply show up.
+If you build a website, people will not necessarily just show up.
 You have to actively market your work.
-There’s thousands of marketing & advertising channels.
+There are thousands of marketing & advertising channels.
 Some are better than others.
 But all give an advantage to websites with the right tools for that channel.